sw3103/movemouse/README.md

 <img src="docs/mm_purple.png" width="200">

 ## Pausing On battery (Orange)
-Move Mouse has automatically paused because it has detected it is running on battery power (this option is only visible when there a bettery is present, and needs to be enabled in Behaviour).
+Move Mouse has automatically paused because it has detected it is running on battery power (this option needs to be enabled in Behaviour).

 <img src="docs/mm_orange.png" width="200">